 - Inflammation (swelling) of the airways

 - Increased sensitivity of the airways to a variety of things that make asthma worse

 - Obstruction of airflow

-If you have asthma you are not alone.
+If your child has asthma, he or she is not alone.
 In the United States, asthma affects 25 million people.

 Typical changes in the airways include:

 INFLAMMATION